57blocks/website-article/articles/Our Guide to Modern Front-End Build Pipelines/README.md

 +   **Purpose:** Validate the behavior and functionality of the entire application from start to finish.
 +   **Scope:** Tests cover multiple components, interactions, and external dependencies.
 +   **Dependencies:** Real or simulated dependencies are used to mirror the actual environment.
-+   **Tooling:** Frameworks like Playwright, Cypress, Puppeteer, and are commonly used for E2E testing.
++   **Tooling:** Frameworks like Playwright, Cypress, and Puppeteer are commonly used for E2E testing.

 <!--Playwright-->
 <section class="container section-compare-technologies">